Tarn017/Object-Classification-using-ESP-Cam/README.md

 After booting and pressing the reset button, an IP address will be displayed on the Serial Monitor.
 You can capture an image via browser or Python using ServerAddress/capture in your browser.

+**2**
+A complete guide of how to use the programs can be found here:

 # Object Classification

 **Download**

 Download the following script: [obj](https://github.com/Tarn017/Object-Classification-using-ESP-Cam/blob/main/files/obj.py).
 It contains all relevant functions.

 Arduino-Code:  [script](https://github.com/Tarn017/Object-Classification-using-ESP-Cam/blob/main/files/NanoEsp_classification.ino)

 **Explanation**

 Import the following functions into your script: `from obj import abfrage, training_classification, testen_classification, neural_network_classification`

-A detailed explanation of the functions and other things can be found here: [Object_Classification](https://github.com/Tarn017/Object-Classification-using-ESP-Cam/blob/main/files/NanoEsp.ino)
+A detailed explanation of the functions and other things can be found here: [Object_Classification](https://github.com/Tarn017/Object-Classification-using-ESP-Cam/blob/main/files/Klassifizierung%20im%20CNN.docx)

 **How to use the functions:**